cloudfoundation-community/cloudfoundation.org/docs/maturity-model/cost-management/monthly-cloud-project-carbon-footprint-report.md

 ### Integrate with Chargeback Process

 Treat “cost to the budget” and “cost to the environment” as equally important cost factors.
-Building on the [Monthly Cloud Project Billing Report](./monthly-cloud-project-billing-report.md) building block, cloud foundation teams can include carbon footprint data on the same report.
+Building on the [Monthly Cloud Project Billing Report](./monthly-cloud-project-billing-report.md) capability, cloud foundation teams can include carbon footprint data on the same report.
 Just as with financial chargeback, the individual attribution to cloud projects helps teams feel responsible for their footprint and take ownership.

 ### Build on Established Public Cloud Carbon Reporting APIs